AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 ### Access to old water readings

-I know the application sending my water readings somewhere.
+I know the application is sending my water readings somewhere.
 I have to log in, and the application doesn't work when the internet is down (tried...doesn't load).
 Give us the ability to pull those old readings via an API call so that I can plot them.
-I love data and I love visualizing date.
+I love data and I love visualizing data.
 More information via an API call would be even better.
 Things like:

  - How long the lights were on
  - Water level